Massachusetts

 - Schools are required to administer the ACCESS for ELLs Online for students in grades 1-12.
 The Kindergarten ACCESS and WIDA Alternate ACCESS tests will be administered on paper.
 Students with disabilities and first-year ELs will be allowed online handwriting booklets should they require them.
 Paper-based tests will also be available for students with disabilities as an accommodation, and to first-year ELs who require paper testing.

-- See details in the Principal's Pre-Administration Manual.
+- See details in the Massachusetts ACCESS for ELLs Administration Manual 2024-2025.

-- The Massachusetts State Specific Directions document contains important instructions unique to Massachusetts test sites, in addition to the instructions in the Test Administrator Manual, available in the WIDA Secure Portal Resources section (login required).
+- The ACCESS for ELLs Online Checklist, the ACCESS ELLs Paper Checklist, and the Massachusetts ACCESS for ELLs Administration Manual 2024-2025 contain important instructions unique to Massachusetts test sites, in addition to the instructions in the Test Administrator Manual, available in the WIDA Secure Portal Resources section (login required).

 - Students with the most significant cognitive disabilities may be considered for participation in the WIDA Alternate ACCESS.
-See Participation Guidelines for WIDA Alternate ACCESS 2023-2024 for eligibility guidelines.
+See Participation Guidelines for WIDA Alternate ACCESS 2024-2025 for eligibility criteria.

 - Test Preparation and Training